kangaskahn/showposts/README.md

 Instructions
 ============

 This file goes inside of the functions.php of your WordPress theme.
+Remember to remove the <?php ?> tags around the script!
+(It depends on where you place it)

 Have fun!